hero827/Test/readme.md

 ### fl-eventlogs Database

-This database is intended to simulate a event data store, such as Kafka, log files, etc For simplicity, it is implemented as a MSSQL docker container `fl-eventlogs`  and the event data is written to a table `AthleteProfileViewLog`.
+This database is intended to simulate a event data store (e.g. Kafka, log files, etc) For simplicity, it is implemented as a MSSQL docker container `fl-eventlogs`  and the event data is written to a table `AthleteProfileViewLog`.

 * data is insert only (no updates or deletes)
 * each row represents a coach/recruiter (UserId) that has viewed an athlete's profile in the application.
+* events are uniquely identified by a incrementing key `profileviewlogid`

 #### AthleteProfileViewLog